 CEO Compensation.
 With respect to the salary and non-equity incentive and bonus of Mr. Powell Brown, the Compensation Committee considered issues associated with the performance of the Chief Executive Officer and the general operating performance of the Company.
-The performance criteria examined by the Committee in each case included the annual Board evaluations of the performance of the Chief Executive Officer, which were completed with respect to Mr. Powell Brown for 2011, the performance of the Company as reflected in the earnings per share in 2011 over 2010, without regard to the effect of change in acquisition earn-out payables, and the salary levels and other compensation of chief executive officers in companies competitive with the Company.
-For 2011, the Committee also considered publicly available information concerning the compensation of chief executive officers of four other publicly-held insurance brokers, Aon Corporation, Arthur J. Gallagher & Co., Marsh & McLennan Companies and Willis Group Holdings Limited, taking into account the differences in size of the peer companies as compared with the Company.
+The performance criteria examined by the Committee in each case included the annual Board evaluations of the performance of the Chief Executive Officer, which were completed with respect to Mr. Powell Brown for 2012, the performance of the Company as reflected in the increase in earnings per share in 2012 over 2011, without regard to the effect of change in acquisition earn-out payables, and the salary levels and other compensation of chief executive officers in companies competitive with the Company.
+For 2012, the Committee also considered publicly available information concerning the compensation of chief executive officers of four other publicly-held insurance brokers, Aon Corporation, Arthur J. Gallagher & Co., Marsh & McLennan Companies and Willis Group Holdings Limited, taking into account the differences in size of the peer companies as compared with the Company.

-Mr. Powell Brown's salary of \$565,000 on an annualized basis, which first became effective July 1, 2009 in recognition of his promotion to the position of Chief Executive Officer, remained unchanged in 2010 and 2011.
-The Compensation Committee did, however, approve an increased base bonus amount for 2011 for Mr. Powell Brown in January 2011.
-The 2011 non-equity incentive amount for Mr. Powell Brown, which totaled \$1,200,000, was calculated as described in the section labeled "Annual Non-Equity Incentives and Bonuses" above.
+Mr. Powell Brown's salary of \$565,000 on an annualized basis, remained unchanged in 2011 and 2012, and his base bonus amount likewise remained unchanged for 2012.
+The 2012 non-equity incentive amount for Mr. Powell Brown, which totaled \$1,360,715, was calculated as described in the section labeled "Annual Non-Equity Incentives and Bonuses" above.

-The Committee reported the salary amount approved for Mr. Powell Brown to the full Board of Directors (excluding Mr. Hyatt Brown and Mr. Powell Brown) in January 2011, and the 2011 non-equity incentive amount in January 2012.
+The Committee reported the salary amount approved for Mr. Powell Brown to the full Board of Directors (excluding Mr. Hyatt Brown and Mr. Powell Brown) in January 2012, and the 2012 non-equity incentive amount in January 2013.

 Other Compensation.
-As appropriate, and in the reasonable discretion of the Chief Executive Officer, certain golf or social club membership dues of the Named Executive Officers who have responsibility for the entertainment of clients, prospective clients and principals of acquisition prospects are reimbursed by the Company or paid on behalf of the Named Executive Officer.
+As appropriate, and in the reasonable discretion of the Chief Executive Officer, certain golf or social club membership dues and certain stadium suite fees, or portions thereof, related to sporting events, paid by the Named Executive Officers who have responsibility for the entertainment of clients, prospective clients and principals of acquisition prospects are reimbursed by the Company or paid on behalf of the Named Executive Officer.
 Additionally, the Company reimburses the costs of annual physical examinations that are not otherwise covered by insurance for each of the Named Executive Officers.
 Along with all other full-time employees, each of the Named Executive Officers is eligible: (a) to receive matching and profit-sharing contributions made by the Company to the 401(k) accounts of participants in the qualified 401(k) Plan sponsored by the Company; (b) to participate in the Company's Employee Stock Purchase Plan; (c) to participate in group medical, dental and other benefit plans subscribed to by the Company and its subsidiaries; and (d) to the extent permitted by applicable law, for reimbursement of any amounts earned by the Company on personal lines insurance such as homeowners and flood insurance purchased by such employees.
 Additionally, the Named Executive Officers receive dividends on PSP and, in the case of Mr. Powell Brown, SIP stock granted to them that has met the first (stock price) condition of vesting.